Ny-Rianala/hit-parade-react/readme.md

-# Hiy Parade in React
+# Hit Parade in React

-I will document my amazing project
+I will document my amazing project in the future.